yeastrc/proxl-web-app/docs/install/intro.rst

 4. Start using ProXL
 ==========================================================
-Your web application should now be available at http://your.host:8080/proxl/ (Depending on how you have configured your web server, the ``:8080`` may not be different or not required.)
-If you have a firewall running, will need to allow access through this port.
+Your web application should now be available at http://your.host:8080/proxl/.
+If you have a firewall running, may need to allow access through this port.
 You should be able to log in with username: ``initial_proxl_user`` and
-password: ``FJS483792nzmv,xc4#&@(!VMKSDL``  You should change this information at your soonest convenience by logging in and clicking the "Manage Account" icon at the top-right of any page (gear-shaped icon).
+password: ``FJS483792nzmv,xc4#&@(!VMKSDL``  You should change this information at your soonest convenience by logging in and clicking the "Manage Account" icon at the top-right of any page (person-shaped icon).
 You may add initial users by creating projects and inviting users to those projects.

 For information about uploading data and using ProXL, please see the documentation at `<http://proxl-web-app.readthedocs.org/en/latest/>`_.